alexa-samples/skill-sample-nodejs-test-automation/labs/lab04.md

 **4.1.6.** Confirm __I acknowledge that AWS CloudFormation might create IAM resources.__ and click on  __Create__.

 The stack creates an S3 bucket and a Lambda function which hosts the test client.
-When the status indicates _CREATE_COMPLETE_ go to the _Resource_ tab at the bottom of this page.
+When the status indicates _CREATE_COMPLETE_ go to the _Resources_ tab at the bottom of this page.

 ![](img/lab04-screen07.png)

 **4.1.7.** In the _Resources_ tab you should see three resources which have been created in your AWS account.
 Follow the links to the _TestClientLambda_ and _TestScriptBucket_ resource.
 Each of them will open in up in a new browser tab.
-Leave them open until the end of this workshop as you will return to your bucket and Lambda function in the upcoming labs.
+Leave them open until the end of this workshop as you will return to your S3 bucket and Lambda function in the upcoming labs.

 ### **4.2) Run your first test script**